linode/docs/docs/guides/web-servers/nginx/getting-started-with-nginx-part-2-advanced-configuration/index.md

 h1_title: "Getting Started with NGINX (Part 2): Advanced Configuration"
 enable_h1: true
 tags: ["web server","nginx"]
+image: Getting-Started-with-NGINX-Part-2-smg.jpg
 ---

 ![Getting Started with NGINX - Part 2](Getting-Started-with-NGINX-Part-2-smg.jpg)

 ## Before You Begin

-* This guide is Part 2 of our *Getting Started with NGINX* series, and you will need a working NGINX setup with a website accessible via HTTP.
+-   This guide is Part 2 of our *Getting Started with NGINX* series, and you will need a working NGINX setup with a website accessible via HTTP.
 If you do not already have that, complete [Part 1: Basic Installation and Setup](/docs/guides/getting-started-with-nginx-part-1-installation-and-basic-setup/).

-* You will need root access to the system, or a user account with `sudo` privilege.
+-   You will need root access to the system, or a user account with `sudo` privilege.

-* You may want to make another backup of your `nginx.conf` so you have a snapshot of the work you've done up to this point:
+-   You may want to make another backup of your `nginx.conf` so you have a snapshot of the work you've done up to this point:

         cp /etc/nginx/nginx.conf /etc/nginx/nginx.conf.backup-pt2